v2sCollections/City-of-Dreams/README.md

 - V can now shoot while driving vehicles.
 - V can now craft Scopes and Muzzle attachments.
 - More blood splatters.
+- Dead NPCs now take 5 minutes to become indestructible.
 - Ragdoll physics are now much more realistic.
+- More frequent dismemberment, decapitation and mutilation of the torso.
 - Restores some missing/cut crafting specs for some weapons.
 - Cybernetic eyes allow you to zoom in while aiming.
 - Netrunners can use more hacks on you and reveal your position now they have access to the same hacks as you.
 - NCPD will now chase you in vehicles and will spawn further away from you.
 - Adds a kill counter to the side of the Malorian Arms piston.
+- Holster your weapon by holding the reload button.
+- Adjusted lighting for all explosions and fire effects.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)